-In France the third chamber of the Paris Court of First Instance, composed of a total of 12 judges and divided into four sections, specialises in patent cases and has exclusive jurisdiction in France for patent cases.
-The fifth pole of the Paris Appeals Court is the section which specialises in patents.
-These judges do not have a technical background.
+In France, the third chamber of the Paris Court of First Instance, composed of a total of 12 judges divided into four sections, specialises in patent cases and has exclusive jurisdiction in France for patent cases.
+The fifth pole of the Paris Appeals Court, composed of six judges divided into two chambers, specialises in patents, but these judges do not have a technical background.